Conquer Your Cocaine Addiction

 - White girl

 What are the dangers of cocaine use?

-There are many dangers of using cocaine the biggest two being addiction and potentially death.
-The short-term and long-term dangers of cocaine are equally dangerous.
-Here are some dangerous effects of cocaine:
+There are many dangers of using cocaine, the biggest two being addiction and potentially death.
+The short-term and long-term dangers of cocaine are equally dangerous, including:

 - Nasal infections

 - Rapid breathing